 - Regularly advising the United Arab Emirates Government on reform of the Ministry of Justice and judiciary

 - Acting as a member of the Working Group of the Chamber of Commerce and Industry of the Republic of Uzbekistan on improving the legal framework and practice of international commercial arbitration in Uzbekistan

-- Conducting a World Bank funded comparative law analysis of the best practices among OECD States to draw recommendations for the government of a Central Asian State on the reform of rule-making, legislative procedures, functions of ministry of justice and corporate governance
+- Conducting a World Bank-funded comparative law analysis of the best practices among the OECD States to draw recommendations for the government of a Central Asian State on the reform of rule-making, legislative procedures, functions of the ministry of justice and corporate governance

-- Organising training for UK government lawyers from various departments on issues of international public law, international trade law and international investment law with a focus on possible post-Brexit scenarious
+- Organising training for UK government lawyers from various departments on issues of international public law, international trade law and international investment law with a focus on possible post-Brexit scenarios

-- Conducing best practices analysis to prepare recommendations for the United Kingdom and Canada governments on the post-Brexit regulation of foreign investment protections and dispute resolution mechanisms.
+- Conducing best practices analysis to prepare recommendations for the United Kingdom and Canada governments on the post-Brexit regulation of foreign investment protection and dispute resolution mechanisms.

 His academic publications related to the region include: